 From 1990 to 1998, he was a Research Scientist with RAFAEL Research Laboratories, Haifa, Israel Ministry of Defense.
 From 1998 to 2001, he was a Postdoctoral Research Associate with the Computer Science Department, Yale University, New Haven, CT, USA.
 In 2001 he joined the Electrical Engineering Department of the Technion.

 He is a coeditor of the Multichannel Speech Processing Section of the Springer Handbook of Speech Processing (Springer, 2008), a coauthor of Fundamentals of Signal Enhancement and Array Signal Processing (Wiley-IEEE Press, 2018), and a General Cochair of the 2010 International Workshop on Acoustic Echo and Noise Control.

 He served as Guest Editor of the European Association for Signal Processing Journal on Advances in Signal Processing Special Issue on Advances in Multimicrophone Speech Processing and the Elsevier Speech Communication Journal a Special Issue on Speech Enhancement.
-His research interests are statistical signal processing, analysis and modeling of acoustic signals, speech enhancement, noise estimation, microphone arrays, source localization, blind source separation, system identification and adaptive filtering.
+His research interests are array processing, statistical signal processing, analysis and modeling of acoustic signals, speech enhancement, noise estimation, microphone arrays, source localization, blind source separation, system identification and adaptive filtering.